Kanye's MSG Show Brought Fashion to the Masses

 For a while, Kanye West‘s forays into clothing felt almost as exclusive as the traditional fashion industry he was railing against.
 The Yeezy line’s first two collections were pretty polarizing and pricey.
 Some people just didn’t get the high mark up for monochromatic, oversized apparel.
 They likened it to everything from “future slave gear” to garb worn by Star Wars‘ “Tusken raiders.”
 Not to mention, the shoes—his most widely coveted offerings—were almost impossible to get unless you were willing to pay three times the retail price.

 So, despite West’s initial claim that the Yeezy line would eventually be “Zara level,” many fans have gotten used to the idea that they would be shut out of the experience.
-But with today’s show for his third collection being hosted in front of thousands of fans (most were not fashion insiders) at New York’s Madison Square Garden and streaming at theaters and across computers screens allover the country, it finally felt like West was inching closer towards his lofty goal of democratizing fashion.
+But with today’s show for his third collection being hosted in front of thousands of fans (most were not fashion insiders) at New York’s Madison Square Garden and streaming at theaters and across computer screens all over the country, it finally felt like West was inching closer toward his lofty goal of democratizing fashion.

 Videos by VICE